 Joseph Mason Reeves, born in Tampico, III., on 20 November 1872, graduated from the Naval Academy in 1894.
-Initially assigned to San Francisco (Cruiser No. 5), he served in Oregon (BB-3) during the Spanish-American War, participating in the action against Admiral Cervera's fleet at Santiago in June and July 1898.
-After the turn of the century, he served in San Francisco, Wisconsin (BB-9), and Ohio (BB-12) in addition to tours ashore at Newport and Annapolis, where he was an instructor in the Naval Academy's Department of Physics and Chemistry, 1906-08.
-Following duties as ordnance officer on board New Hampshire (BB-25), he served as ordnance officer in the staff of the Commander in Chief, U.S. Atlantic Fleet.
+Initially assigned to San Francisco (Cruiser No. 5), he served in Oregon (Battleship No. 3) during the Spanish-American War, participating in the action against Admiral Cervera's fleet at Santiago in June and July 1898.
+After the turn of the century, he served in San Francisco, Wisconsin (Battleship No. 9), and Ohio (Battleship No. 12) in addition to tours ashore at Newport and the Naval Academy, where he was an instructor in the Department of Physics and Chemistry (1906-08).
+Following duties as ordnance officer on board New Hampshire (Battleship No. 25), he served as ordnance officer in the staff of the Commander in Chief, U.S. Atlantic Fleet.
 Assignment to the Board of Inspection and Survey and a tour as Commanding Officer, Naval Coal Depot, Tiburon, Calif., followed.
-In April 1913 he assumed command of Jupiter (AC-3), the Navy's first electrically propelled vessel.
+In April 1913 he assumed command of Jupiter (Collier No. 3), the Navy's first electrically propelled vessel.
 Detached in April 1914, he commanded St. Louis (Cruiser No. 20) and various other ships until assigned to Oregon, June 1915, as Commanding Officer.
-Detached for shore duty at the Mare Island Navy Yard, in June 1916, he commanded Maine (BB-10) during World War I, earning the Navy Cross for "exceptionally meritorious service" during that tour.
-After the war, he served as Naval Attaché at Rome and in April 1921 assumed command of Pittsburg (ACR-4).
+Detached for shore duty at the Mare Island Navy Yard, in June 1916, he commanded Maine (Battleship No. 10) during World War I, earning the Navy Cross for "exceptionally meritorious service" during that tour.
+After the war, he served as Naval Attache at Rome and in April 1921 assumed command of the armored cruiser Pittsburgh (CA-4).
 Captain of the Mare Island Navy Yard at the end of that year, he commanded North Dakota (BB-29), 1922-23, then attended and afterward served on the staff of the War College at Newport.
 After October 1925, he twice served as Commander, Aircraft Squadrons, Battle Fleet, interspersed with duty on the General Board, June 1929-June 1930.
 Fifteen months later he became Senior Member of the Board of Inspection and Survey, Pacific Coast Section.
 Another tour at Mare Island followed and in June 1933 he became Commander, Battleships, Battle Force, with the rank of vice admiral.
-Assigned Commander, Battle Force, U.S. Fleet, with the rank of admiral, the following month, he was designated Commander-in-Chief, U.S. Fleet, 26 February 1934.
+Assigned Commander, Battle Force, U.S. Fleet, with the rank of admiral, the following month, he was designated Commander-in-Chief, U.S. Fleet, on 26 February 1934.
 In June 1936 he was ordered to Washington, D.C., where he served on the General Board until 23 November.
-Retired 7 days later he was recalled to active duty 13 May 1940.
+Retired seven days later he was recalled to active duty on 13 May 1940.
 Advanced to vice admiral on the retired list, he served in the Office of the Secretary of the Navy from 21 May 1940 until 23 December 1946.
-He died at Bethesda, Md., 25 March 1948.
+He died at Bethesda, Md., on 25 March 1948.

 Following an extended trial and shakedown period, Reeves, a guided missile frigate homeported at Long Beach, underwent availability and further training and, on 10 April 1965, departed California for her first tour with the 7th Fleet in the western Pacific.
 Deployed for just over 6 months, she operated primarily in support of Allied operations in the Republic of Vietnam, serving as an AAW picket, first with TG 77.3 built on Oriskany (CVA-34), then with TG 77.6 centered on Midway (CVA-41).
 Returning to Long Beach 3 November, she conducted local operations for the remainder of the year and into 1966.
 On 26 May, she got underway for Japan and a 2-year non-rotated tour with the 7th Fleet.
 Arriving at her new homeport, Yokosuka, 16 June, she departed again in July and on the 7th anchored at Danang, RVN to begin another tour off that embattled coast.
 For the next 2 years, she regularly sailed south from Japan for air-sea rescue tours off Vietnam, compiling a total of 493 days underway, 312 of which were spent in the Gulf of Tonkin.